Manual Installation¶

 For reading BAM files, read counting, allele counting, and SNP calling, you need to install SAMtools, BCFtools, and tabix as well as mosdepth.
 If you want to perform reference-based phasing, you must also install shapeit, picard, and bgzip.
 The easiest way to install these is via

-, as all are available from thebioconda
+conda, as all are available from thebiocondachannel (exceptshapeitwhich is available from channeldranew).

 Compiling HATCHet without the built-in Gurobi optimizer¶